alessfg/nginx-api-gateway-demo/README.md

 To use the provided Terraform scripts, you need to:

-1. Export your AWS credentials as environment variables (or alternatively, tweak the AWS provider in [`provider.tf`](provider.tf)).
+1. Export your AWS credentials as environment variables (or alternatively, tweak the AWS provider in [`terraform/provider.tf`](terraform/provider.tf)).
-2. Set up default values for variables missing a value in [`variables.tf`](variables.tf) (you can find example values commented out in the file).
+2. Set up default values for variables missing a value in [`terraform/variables.tf`](terraform/variables.tf) (you can find example values commented out in the file).
 Alternatively, you can input those variables at runtime (beware of dictionary values if you do the latter).

 Once you have configured your Terraform environment, you can either: